mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 to steady the weapon in a two-handed grip.
 True handguns include semi-automatic pistols and revolvers, but some other weapons can be considered handguns.
-These include weapons resembling sawed- off shotguns and very small submachineguns that can be fired with one hand if necessary.
+These include weapons resembling sawed-off shotguns and very small submachineguns that can be fired with one hand if necessary.

 Handguns can be used in close combat with no